jippy66/IPL-DATA-ANALYSIS/README.md

 - Data Analysis: Extracting insights from data hones your analytical skills and gives you practical experience in drawing conclusions.
 - Data Cleaning: Real-world datasets often have missing or inconsistent data.
 Cleaning and preparing the data for analysis can be time-consuming.
 - Data Interpretation: Translating raw data into meaningful insights requires domain knowledge about cricket and IPL.
-- Problem Solving: Addressing challenges boosts your problem-solving abilities as you find ways to overcome hurdles.
+- Problem Solving: Addressing challenges boosts problem-solving abilities as you find ways to overcome hurdles.

 ## Conclusions
 1. Jos Buttler was the highest run scorer and Yuzvendra Chahal was the highest wicket-taker of IPL 2022.